Meloxicam: Uses, Side Effects, Dangers, and Precautions

 Meloxicam Side Effects

-You may experience some common meloxicam side effects that typically do not need medical attention.
+You may experience some common meloxicam side effects that typically don’t require medical attention.
 They may go away as your body gets used to the medication.
-These common side effects include:3

 • Diarrhea